tejvz/dc-24/README.md

  git clone https://github.com/tejvz/dc-24
- Do "npm install" after going into file then "node index.js" but thats not 24/7 thats only work when your termux is working in background
+ Do "npm install" after going into file then "node index.js" but thats not 24/7 thats only work when your termux is running in background

  # RECOMMENDATION
  **Preferred To Be Run In Replit Or In Render**